Analysis of Chiral Oxirane Molecules in Preparation for Next Generation Telescopes: A Review, New Analysis, & a Chiral Molecule Database: Computational study of propylene oxide and oxirane variants

 \section{Computational study of propylene oxide and oxirane variants}

-Propylene oxide, being the first chiral molecule detected in space prompted \cite{Ell20} to consider its structural analogues as potential targets for radio astronomy search.
-The structures they considered are given in Table~\ref{Table1}.
-As they point out they are not the lowest of the isomeric series but what is important in the interstellar medium is whether there is a path to their creation.
+Propylene oxide, being the first chiral molecule detected in space prompted \cite{Ell20} to consider its structural analogs as potential targets for radio astronomy search and \cite{Lankhaar_2022} to study the role magnetic fields may play in their creation.
+The structures \cite{Ell20} considered are given in Table~\ref{Table1}.
+As they point out they are not the lowest energy of the isomeric series but what is important in the interstellar medium is whether there is a path to their creation.
 Their formation may be a rare event but equally under those conditions once they form they are likely to persist.
 Ellinger {\it et al.} carried out density functional theory (DFT) calculations on these structures with triple-zeta quality basis sets.
-However, chemical accuracy requires higher-level methods and so we have repeated their gas-phase calculations as described below.
+However, chemical accuracy requires higher-level methods so we have repeated their gas-phase calculations as described below.